Nesvilab/MSFragger/tutorial_setup_fragpipe.md

 **If Python 3 is not already installed**:
 1. From the [Anaconda download site](https://www.anaconda.com/distribution/), select the latest Python version (3.7 or higher) and launch the installer.
 <img src="https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/anaconda_install.png" width="500px" align="middle"/>
 2. Follow the prompts in the graphical installer.
 Note the install location that you choose and complete the installation.
-We do not recommend adding Anaconda to your PATH environment variable, but you can choose to register Anaconda as your default Python 3.
+We do not recommend adding Anaconda to your PATH environment variable, but you can choose to register Anaconda as your default Python.
 <img src="https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/anaconda_install_path.png" width="500px" align="middle"/>

 3. From the start menu, search for "Anaconda Prompt" and launch it.